johnnyw66/cc11xxflasher/README.md

 If you have a Raspberry Pi - this utility will flash the firmware for the YS1's cc1111 device from an intel hex source.
 After building a programming prong from pogo pins* and buying a £50 'Helping Hand Clamp'* - 'What!!???' - I finally had something that could flash the YS1 CC1111 chip.
-I argued that at I could use the clamp for other projects - so at least I saved some money.
+I argued that so long as I could use the clamp for other projects - at least I saved some money.
 It took me 2 hours to build the pogo prong.

 ![Home brew pogo programming device with Pi Zero](/images/pogo.jpg)